wisskirchenj/kubernetes/README.md

 Next step was to externalize the Spring configurations via ConfigMaps and introducing a secret for the credentials to Postgres.
 Finally I wanted to be able to observe and manage the database, so I installed a PGAdmin as StatefulSet, together with a PVC and a pgadmin-service that minikube can on-demand expose to my browser.

 Further Ideas, to come up, I hope (✅ = already realized):
-- ✅ Oauth2 security with new Spring 3.1.x Oauth2-Authorization-Server
+- ✅ Oauth2 security with new Spring Oauth2-Authorization-Server
 - ❌ ~~Service registry with spring cloud~~ _not done with Spring cloud - but native in K8s_
 - ✅ Spring Cloud Gateway ~~and most probably Spring Cloud Configuration Server~~ _latter not needed, externalization done cloud-native in K8s_
 - ❌ ~~Some toy use-cases for Spring Cloud Kubernetes (maybe)~~ _after some research on `spring-cloud-kubernetes`, it turns out, that there is no added-value for it here, as there is no legacy spring cloud configuration to migrate to K8s_
-- Migrate more apps - my Webflux Account service, one(s) serving a Vue- or React-Frontend, maybe some Python-based apps
+- ✅ (partly - account-service migrated) Migrate more apps - my Webflux Account service, one(s) serving a Vue- or React-Frontend, maybe some Python-based apps
 - Functionality for Scaling-To-Zero with KNative (should be very useful with growing landscape)
 - Playground for ArgoCD, service mesh as Istio, etc.